-And so again, when you put that market order in and you get filled at a price that you didn’t expect, that is something called slippage.
+When you put that market order in and you get filled at a price that you didn’t expect, that is something called slippage.
 And it’s infuriating when it happens.
 Has that ever happened to you?
-It’s an awful, awful feeling.
+It’s an awful feeling.

 And you know what?
 I’ve been trading for over 30 years.
-If you get triggered psychologically while you’re trading because of a bad execution, unfortunately, the truth is (and I’m sure you guys are experienced traders in here… maybe some new traders in here)… if you get triggered psychologically, when you’re trading, you tend to make a series of bad decisions, a series, a cascade that can get out of control.
+If you get triggered psychologically while you’re trading because of bad execution, unfortunately, the truth is if you get triggered psychologically, when you’re trading, you tend to make a series of bad decisions, a series, a cascade that can get out of control.

 So the last thing you need is your computer giving you a hard time.
-So, there’s so many other things that you need to be thinking about when you’re trading.
-Your computer hardware really needs to be spot on.
+So, there are so many other things that you need to be thinking about when you’re trading.
+Your trading computer really needs to be spot on.

 * * * * * *

 Thanks for watching.
-And if you haven’t already, please go ahead and download our Complete Guide to Trading Computers by clicking the link below.
+And if you haven’t already, please go ahead and download our EZ Trading Computers Complete Guide to Trading Computers by clicking the link below.
 This guide is jam-packed with great tips so you can totally optimize your trading experience.